grassrootseconomics/docs.grassecon.org/docs/commons/index.md

 }
 ```

-Through the development of an inclusive, legal Nondominium framework, an opt in, open community is created.
-Any individual or association can opt in.
-As long as the protocols are followed, member to member agreements can proliferate, decentralising the target commons whilst maintaining integrity of the initial vision.

-- An Economic Commons can be broken into various agreements:
+Through this opt-in framework, individuals and associations can join a commons, issue or use instruments, and form member-to-member agreements while preserving shared integrity and accountability.

+## Core agreements and licenses

-    * [Economic Commons Template (ECT)](/commons/template/): A general overarching template that defines an Economic Commons and various rights and responsibilities of its Members.
+* [Economic Commons Template (ECT)](/commons/template/): A general template for Economic Commons rights, responsibilities, roles, and instruments.
-    * [Grassroots Economics Commons Agreement](/commons/agreement/): The Grassroots Economics Commons Agreement is an example Economic Commons which incorporates the ECT with Grassroots Economics Foundation's Sarafu Network as its Platform.
-Further Grassroots Economics as a Platform Service Provider declares the Sarafu Voucher redeemable as payment for various services such as training, clearing, mediation, and running various micro-services, like blockchain nodes, wallets and marketplaces.
+* [Grassroots Economics Commons Agreement](/commons/agreement/): The Grassroots Economics Commons Agreement using Sarafu Network as its platform.
-    * [Voucher Declaration](/commons/voucher/): An example of an individual or group that wants to create a Voucher within an Economic Commons
+* [Voucher Declaration](/commons/voucher/): A template for an individual or group creating a Community Asset Voucher.
-    * [Intermember Service Agreement](/commons/service/): Establishes agreements between Economic Commons Members.
-In this example a Voucher creating Member wishes to subscribe to the services of a Platform Service Provider.
+* [Intermember Service Agreement](/commons/service/): A template for services between Economic Commons members and platform service providers.
-    * [Data Policy](/commons/data_policy/): Here is an example of a data protection policy of Grassroots Economics as a Platform Service Provider.
-    * [PATH License](/commons/path/): Here is the license for a Community Asset Voucher.
+* [PATH License](/commons/path/): The Public Awareness & Transparent Heritage license for Community Asset Vouchers.
-    * [SPROUT Policy](/commons/sprout/): Here is an license for a Commitment Pool.
+* [SPROUT Policy](/commons/sprout/): The Stewarded Pools for Relational Obligations and Unified Trust license for Commitment Pools.
-	* [SPROUT Swap Loan Terms](/commons/sprout-loan-terms/): Here are terms for Swap Loans when using a Commitment Pool.
+* [SPROUT Swap Loan Terms](/commons/sprout-loan-terms/): Terms for swap loans when a pool uses signed withdrawal terms.

+## Policies

+* [Data Policy](/commons/data_policy/): Grassroots Economics data protection and privacy policy.
+* [Social Soil Privacy Policy](/commons/privacy_policy_social_soil/): Privacy policy for the Social Soil farming and village-trading game.
+* [Child Protection Policy](/commons/child_policy/): Safeguarding policy for work involving children and young people.

+For a single policy index, see [Policies](/policies/).